tanaikech/ResumableUploadForGoogleDrive_js/README.md

 	- `chunkSize` : If you want to change the chunk size for the resumable upload, please use this.
 The default value is `52428800` (50 MB).
 This value is required to be in multiples of 256 KB (256 x 1024 bytes).
 Please be careful about this.
 [Ref](https://developers.google.com/drive/api/guides/manage-uploads#uploading)

+- v2.0.2 (May 23, 2024)

+  1. From this version, the files could be also uploaded to the shared drive.

 [TOP](#top)